SSWConsulting/SSW.Rules.Content/rules/conduct-a-test-please-internally-and-then-with-the-client/rule.md

 * Estimates
 * Anything else being sent to a client
 * Anything else being sent to an employee of a sensitive nature
-* Anything being sent for public consumption, such as newsletters, print documents and advertisements.
+* Anything being sent for public consumption e.g. newsletters, print documents, and advertisements.

 Always put "test please" in the email body so readers know they are expected to react quickly.